holixon/axon-eclipse-store-projection-example/README.md

 - Build application with mvn (`./mvnw clean package`)
 - Run `EclipseStoreProjectingApplication`
 - Open Swagger UI: http://localhost:8091/swagger-ui/index.html
-- Open a schedule controller and create a schedule
+- Open a courses admin controller and create a season
 - Restart application - retrieve courses via courses controller
-- Pay attention to the logs - once the events are stored, they are not replayed afterwards - both the token store and the projection is persistent.
+- Pay attention to the logs - once the events are stored, they are not replayed afterward - both the token store and the projection is persistent.